2025 Helen McBride Annual Lecture

 Event description

-Please note: this is an invitation-only event.
-Check your email for the access code.
+Please note: This is an invitation-only event.
+Contact the College for the access code.

 About the event

-In her keynote address, Microscopic Challenges, Global Impact: Defending the World’s Cereal Crops against Microbial Adversaries, Professor Dill-Macky will explore how invisible pathogens endanger the world’s most vital crops – and how scientific innovation, international collaboration, and mentorship are critical to securing the future of agriculture.
+In her keynote address, Microscopic Challenges, Global Impact: Defending the World’s Cereal Crops against Microbial Adversaries, Professor Dill-Macky will explore: the ongoing threat that microbes pose to food production; the cooperative approach used to understand and control plant diseases; and the importance of mentoring the next generation of researchers.

 Event summary